At the center of their own tragedy, Capital Gazette journalists get to work

 ANNAPOLIS, Md. — E.B.
 “Pat” Furgurson stood just behind the police officer briefing reporters on America’s latest mass shooting Thursday evening, a voice recorder in one hand, notebook in the other, press badge around his neck.

-He was doing his job, just like the dozens of other reporters who crowded around as the sun set.
+He was doing his job, just like the dozens of other journalists who crowded around as the sun set.

 But it was different for Furgurson, an award-winning reporter with Annapolis' Capital Gazette, since this story involved his newspaper and his colleagues, five of whom had been shot and killed in their own newsroom hours earlier.